ShakshiAgl/Text-Editor/README.md

 * Font Size can be changed
 * Font Color can be changed
-* Font Style can be changed
+* Font Style can be changed.

 It has three basic operation
-*Save file
+* Save file
-*Open a existing file
+* Open a existing file
-*Exiting from the current file
+* Exiting from the current file